Five Functions Of Management By KOONTZ And O’DONNEL

 1. Planning

 This is a core function of management.
-It involves setting organizational goals and objectives, determining the appropriate strategies or ways to achieve those goals as well as choosing the best alternatives for the determined strategies.
+It involves setting organizational goals and objectives, determining the appropriate strategies or ways to achieve targeted goals as well as choosing the best alternatives for the strategies.
 During planning managers anticipate the possible risks that may happen in the future and deciding an approximate way to deal with them.
 According to Koontz, "planning is an act of deciding in advance - what to do, when to do & how to do.
 It bridges the gap from where we are & where we want to be".

 2. Organizing